Code-Hex/chair/README.md

 ```

 ### info
-Check information you are using machine.
+`info` command checks information you are using machine.
 ```
 Usage:
   chair info [flags]